yogeswaranmr/Travel-Tracker/README.md

 ### 3. Set up PostreSQL database
 Make sure PostgreSQL is installed and running.
 Create a database named "world".
-Copy paste queries in "query.sql" then run it.
+Copy queries from "query.sql" and paste it the "Query Tool" and run it.

 ### 4. Start the server